RocketMan/plugin-imap-user-auth/README.md

 Specify the domain name for IMAP authentication

-Example:  If your IMAP usernames are of the form user@example.org, then you will specify `example.org` as the value for Domain; by default, the plugin will authenticate to the IMAP server at example.org.
+Example:  If your IMAP usernames are of the form user@example.org, then you will specify 'example.org' as the value for Domain; by default, the plugin will authenticate to the IMAP server at example.org.

-**IMPORTANT:** If your IMAP usernames are simple names with no domain suffix, then **leave this field blank** and instead use Mailbox to specify the server.
+**IMPORTANT:** If your IMAP usernames are simple names with no domain suffix, then **leave this field blank** and instead use IMAP Server to specify the server.

-### Mailbox
+### IMAP Server

-**Leave this field blank**, unless Domain is blank, or your IMAP server has a different address from the domain name specified in Domain.
+Address of your IMAP server.
+In many cases, you may **leave this field blank**.
+This setting is necessary only if Domain is blank or your IMAP server has a different address from the domain name specified in Domain.

-Some example Mailbox settings:
+Some example IMAP Server settings:

   * `imap.example.org:993/imap/ssl/notls` *(IMAP with implicit TLS)*
   * `imap.example.org:143/imap/tls` *(IMAP with explicit TLS)*
+  * `localhost:993/imap/ssl/notls` *(IMAP with implicit TLS to localhost)*

 Where *imap.example.org* is your IMAP server.
+If your IMAP server is on your webserver, you may use the string 'localhost' in place of the server name.

-**IMPORTANT:** If your IMAP TLS certificate is invalid, then disable certificate validation by adding `/novalidate-cert` to the Mailbox setting.
+**IMPORTANT:** If your IMAP TLS certificate is invalid, then disable certificate validation by adding `/novalidate-cert` to the IMAP Server setting.

-See [imap_open](http://php.net/manual/en/function.imap-open.php) for a discussion of the format of Mailbox and a list of the available flags.
+See [imap_open](http://php.net/manual/en/function.imap-open.php) for a discussion of the format of this field and a list of the available flags.

-**NOTE:** You may specify Mailbox alone or in combination with Domain.
+**NOTE:** You may specify IMAP Server alone or in combination with Domain.

-If both options are specified, the value specified by Mailbox is the address of the IMAP server, while the value specified by Domain will be appended to the username.
+If both options are specified, the value specified by IMAP Server is the address of the IMAP server, while the value specified by Domain will be appended to the username.